ethereumfollowprotocol/contracts/src/beta/docs.md

 - a subscription to another EFP List, where the `data` field would contain the 32-byte token ID of the corresponding EFP NFT.
 - an ERC-721 NFT token, where the `data` field would contain the 20-byte address of the ERC-721 contract, and the 32-byte token ID.
-- an ERC-1155 token, where the `data` field would contain the 20-byte address of the ERC-1155 contract, the 32-byte token ID, and the 32-byte token amount.
+- an ERC-1155 token, where the `data` field would contain the 20-byte address of the ERC-1155 contract, the 32-byte token ID (exclude token amount).
 - an ENS name, where the `data` field would contain the 32-byte hash of the ENS name OR possibly the normalized string of the ENS name.

 ## Tag